Immigration matters in health care

 Dr. Julio Montaner

 Born in Argentina, Dr. Montaner’s work has had a tremendous impact on stopping the transmission of HIV/AIDS in Canada and globally through his highly active antiretroviral therapy (HAART) treatment.
-His honours include the Rx&D Health Research Foundation Medal of Honour and Albert Einstein World of Science Award.
-Dr. Montaner is an Officer of the Order of Canada, a recipient of the Order of British Columbia and is currently head of the division of AIDS at the University of British Columbia.
+His honours include the Rx&D Health Research Foundation Medal of Honour, the Albert Einstein World of Science Award, and the 2023 Canadian Institutes of Health Research (CIHR) Trailblazer Award.
+Dr. Montaner is an Officer of the Order of Canada, a recipient of the Order of British Columbia, and is currently Executive Director and Physician-in-chief at the BC Centre for Excellence in HIV/AIDS and head of the division of AIDS at the University of British Columbia.

 Dr. Vladimir Hachinski